jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews10.md

 #### v.1
 >The law is only a shadow of the good things that are coming - not the realities themselves.
 For this reason it can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.

 Wow.
 Since the Old Covenant was only a shadow, establishing the New Covenant is a way of God saying, "I want you to be a little closer to heaven."
-We live in a fallen world and [see but a poor reflection] of the age to come, but his New Covenant flips the paradigm - bringing heaven down to earth rather earth to heaven.
+We live in a fallen world and [see but a poor reflection](1Cor13#v.12) of the age to come, but his New Covenant flips the paradigm - bringing heaven down to earth rather earth to heaven.
+The good things God intends to bring comes from a place where there are no more shadows.
+#jj

 #### v.4
 >because it is impossible for the blood of bulls and goats to take away sins.